Solsys Geopolitics 2100 - 2500 CE (131 - 531 AT)

 Flag of the Martian Union

 On Earth, centuries of planetary engineering had finally reduced the effects of global warming back to near Information Age levels, albeit only with the assistance of extensive automated envirotech systems.
 The much-improved conditions rejuvenated several regions.
-These including the Sahara and Sahel of Africa, which served as the world's breadbaskets through extensive irrigation.
+These included the Sahara and Sahel of Africa, which served as the world's breadbaskets through extensive irrigation.
 Politically, the 25th century saw a great consolidation of states into either larger nations, or more commonly, expansive coalitions in order to compete with the growing clout of off-world powers.
 Although the veracity of records immediately preceding the Technocalypse can be particularly troubling, many historians list the Federated States of Africa, South Asian Union, and the League of the Americas and Australasia as the most powerful of the Earth-based nations and alliances.
 Despite this consolidation, non-state actors continued to grow and challenge the political order.
-This can be seen by the sometimes violent clashes between the cold weather adapted tweaks of the Niflhelm Commune and the government of the Republic of Greenland over clade autonomy.
+This can be seen by the sometimes violent clashes between the cold weather adapted tweaks of the Niflheim Commune and the government of the Republic of Greenland over clade autonomy.
 While already in terminal decline, the near 900-year reign on Earth's surface of the nation-state would come to an abrupt end with the Technocalypse, the rise of GAIA, and the Great Expulsion.

 Text by MacGregor